Advanced Finance

 • transform wealth into most desirable time pattern of consumption

-• manage risk characteristics of the choosen consumption plan
+• manage risk characteristics of the chosen consumption plan

-But... how do cash flow between financial markets and the firm's operations?
+But... how does cash flow between financial markets and the firm's operations?

 GDP by country